liiilypan/huffman-tree/README.md

 1.read the input file.
 2.construct the frequency table.
 3.build the huffman tree according to the frequency table.
-4.encode each letter in the tree and store the code in a table 5.output the huffman code
+4.encode each letter in the tree and store the code in a table.
+5.output the huffman code.
-6.output the encrypted letter
+6.output the encrypted letter.